 This graph is the reality of the plastics industry.
 Regardless of all the bans, new taxes (France) and evangelical anti-plastic rhetoric, nothing is going to change this graph.
 Furthermore there are around 40,000 different types of plastics in the market, in use today across all industry sectors in a huge number of applications and embedded into our lives.

-These 40,000 different types of plastics live in the seven groups we have become familiar with, it’s that number often found at the bottom of our plastic product.
+Some of these 40,000 different types of plastics live in the seven groups we have become familiar with, it’s that number often found at the bottom of our plastic product.
 Yet, and depending on the application and customer specifications, many of these 40,000 different varieties contain colours, additives, and various compounds that make recycling impossible, uneconomical or just plain too difficult.

 In a predictable example, in the last few days, the Airports Authority of India imposed a single-use plastic ban in all 129 airports, however to date only 16 have been declared plastic free.
 The headlines state “Airports Authority of India goes Green…” and this is typical of the communication we want to believe in that will solve the huge amount of plastic leakage into our environment set against the global growth in the plastics industry.
 We have declared war on plastic, a versatile material we cannot live without, a war we have no hope of winning and yet we persist.